 This is the ‘Tinkerbell’ effect, we are in ‘Peter Pan’ territory here; for those whose memory of pantomimes has faded: ‘every time a child says, “I don’t believe in fairies” there is a fairy somewhere that falls down dead.’
 Is he engaging in postmodern philosophy?

-It is difficult not to comment on this obviously illogical statement [one of several, which one might have expected referees to pick up on] ‘the cost-benefit analysis for ECT is so poor that its use cannot be scientifically justified’.
+It is difficult not to comment on this obviously illogical statement [one of several, which one might have expected referees to notice] ‘the cost-benefit analysis for ECT is so poor that its use cannot be scientifically justified’.
 The scientific justification has got nothing to do with a cost-benefit analysis, which is to do with health economics, not medical efficacy.

 I think that is quite enough to illustrate that they give the appearance of being less-than-straightforward as well as less-than-scholarly.